 As if I had surprised you.

-Then the sun bows below the horizon
+The sun bows below the horizon

 And dusk falls, soft like a cloak,

 In case you wondered… yes, I was thinking of Tolkien

 At the end of The Lord of the Rings: The Return of the King Frodo leaves the Shire and passes over the sea into the West, to the undying lands.
 It’s essentially paradise in J.R.R.
 Tolkien’s universe.
 The quote is this: